Sodium sulfide

 Sodium sulfide is a chemical compound with the formula Na2S, or more commonly its hydrate Na2S·9H2O.
-Both the anhydrous and the hydrated salts in pure crystalline form are colorless solids, although technical grades of sodium sulfide are generally yellow to brick red owing to the presence of polysulfides and commonly supplied as a crystalline mass, in flake form, or as a fused solid.
+Both the anhydrous and the hydrated salts are colorless solids, although technical grades of sodium sulfide are generally yellow to brick red owing to the presence of polysulfides.
+It is commonly supplied as a crystalline mass, in flake form, or as a fused solid.
 They are water-soluble, giving strongly alkaline solutions.
-When exposed to moist air, Na2S and its hydrates emit hydrogen sulfide, an extremely toxic, flammable and corrosive gas which smells like rotten eggs.
+When exposed to moisture, Na2S immediately hydrates to give sodium hydrosulfide.
+Sodium sulfide has an unpleasant rotten egg smell due to the hydrolysis to hydrogen sulfide in moist air.

-Some commercial samples are specified as Na2S·xH2O, where a weight percentage of Na2S is specified.
+Some commercial samples are described as Na2S·xH2O, where a weight percentage of Na2S is specified.
 Commonly available grades have around 60% Na2S by weight, which means that x is around 3.
-These grades of sodium sulfide are often marketed as 'sodium sulfide flakes'.
+These grades of sodium sulfide are often marketed as "sodium sulfide flakes".
+These samples consist of NaSH, NaOH, and water.

 Structure

-Na2S adopts the antifluorite structure, which means that the Na+ centers occupy sites of the fluoride in the CaF2 framework, and the larger S2− occupy the sites for Ca2+.
+The structures of sodium sulfides have been determined by X-ray crystallography.
+The nonahydrate features S2- hydrogen-bonded to 12 water molecules.
+The pentahydrate consists of S2- centers bound to Na+ and encased by an array of hydrogen bonds.
+Anhydrous Na2S, which is rarely encountered, adopts the antifluorite structure, which means that the Na+ centers occupy sites of the fluoride in the CaF2 framework, and the larger S2− occupy the sites for Ca2+.